UW-GAC/django-anvil-consortium-manager/docs/auditing.rst

 The :meth:`~anvil_consortium_manager.models.ManagedGroup.anvil_audit_membership` method runs the following checks for a single :class:`~anvil_consortium_manager.models.ManagedGroup` instance:

     1. All account members of this :class:`~anvil_consortium_manager.models.ManagedGroup` in the app are also members in AnVIL.
-    2. All account admin of this :class:`~anvil_consortium_manager.models.ManagedGroup` in the app are also admi in AnVIL.
+    2. All account admin of this :class:`~anvil_consortium_manager.models.ManagedGroup` in the app are also admin in AnVIL.
     3. All group members of this :class:`~anvil_consortium_manager.models.ManagedGroup` in the app are also members in AnVIL.
     4. All group admin of this :class:`~anvil_consortium_manager.models.ManagedGroup` in the app are also admin in AnVIL.
     5. All admin in AnVIL are also recorded in the app.